 - Who is likely to carry out the build?
 Consider whether it’s a known builder, a self-build or work carried out by a family friend, etc.

 - What statutory regulations do I need to consider?
 Planning, building regulations, party wall…

 What role does an architect play?

-Architects are highly trained and generally great at seeing the grand scheme, with an additional flair for creativity.
-Helping you to see your vision more clearly and making it happen is their job role.
+Architects are highly trained and generally great at seeing the grand scheme of a project, bringing with them an additional flair for creativity to help you achieve a fantastic design.
+They can help you to see your vision more clearly, and making it a reality is their job role.

 The added value, and often security, that an architect will bring to your project should not be overlooked.

 If you're looking for a design consultant that offers 'full architectural services', which most do, then an architect is your best bet.
 Architects have to prove that they can undertake the following to be able to use the protected title and therefore be registered with the Architects Registration Board (ARB):